Donald Trump: One Big Beautiful Bill Act

-Immigration, 2025–present
+Immigration (2025–present)

-In his first days in office, Trump instructed Border Patrol agents to summarily deport illegal immigrants crossing the border and disabled the CBP One app that was being used to schedule border crossings.
-He resumed the remain in Mexico policy, designated drug cartels as terrorist groups, and ordered construction to be resumed on a border wall.
-Trump also revoked the parole status of immigrants who entered the U.S. under CBP One and ended humanitarian parole for Cubans, Haitians, Nicaraguans.
-In March, he used the Alien Enemies Act of 1798 to imprison illegal immigrants without trial at the Terrorism Confinement Center in El Salvador.
+During Trump's first days in office, he instructed Border Patrol agents to summarily deport immigrants crossing the border and disabled the CBP One app that was being used to schedule border crossings.
+He resumed the Remain in Mexico policy, designated drug cartels as terrorist groups, and ordered construction to be resumed on a border wall.
+He also revoked the parole status of immigrants who entered the U.S. under CBP One and ended humanitarian parole for Cubans, Haitians, Nicaraguans, and Venezuelans.
+In March 2025, he used the Alien Enemies Act of 1798 to deport migrants without trial to be imprisoned at the Terrorism Confinement Center in El Salvador.
 Trump targeted activists, legal immigrants, tourists, and students with visas who expressed criticism of his policies or pro-Palestinian advocacy.
 Several American citizens were detained and deported.
+His aggressive and hardline deportation campaign led to large nationwide protests and violent confrontations with migrants and protesters, which increased in intensity following high-profile killings of U.S. citizens by federal agents during Operation Metro Surge in January 2026.

-Foreign policy, 2025–present
+Foreign policy (2025–present)

+Trump's second-term foreign policy was described as expansionist and imperialist.
 His administration favored hard power to achieve its America First foreign policy goals, and dismantled or withdrew support from domestic and international organizations dedicated to advancing American soft power.
-The moves were described as ceding American global influence and creating a void filled by Russia and China.
-(Note: In 2025, Pew Research found persons in a majority of countries (12 of 20 plus 4 ties) viewed China as the world's foremost economy.)
-Trump's relations with allies were transactional and ranged from indifference to hostility, including threats of annexation.
+Trump's relations with U.S. allies have been transactional and ranged from indifference to hostility, while he has sought friendlier relations with certain U.S. adversaries.